esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Let's use the same formula as in example 2 to extract a 2x2 matrix from a 4x4 source matrix.
 So in this case too, the source 2D increment will be 3 data units, while the destination increment will be 1.

-As thoroughly explained in [ADD LINK], the padding is performed on the fly but is conceptually applied to the extracted matrix, not to the entire input matrix.
+As thoroughly explained in [the functional description](#zero-padding), the padding is performed on the fly but is conceptually applied to the extracted matrix, not to the entire input matrix.
 In this example, a right padding of 1 and a top padding of 2 will be applied.
 Since the padding modifies the size of the output, the output dimensions will need to be adjusted accordingly.
 The formula used are the same used in `example_dma_2d`.

 ```C